This Is The Japanese Beauty Secret To Glowing Skin

-Here in the U.S., sake, often referred to as rice wine, is best known as a Japanese alcoholic drink brewed from fermented rice.
+In the West, sake, often referred to as rice wine, is best known as a Japanese alcoholic drink brewed from fermented rice.
 You might drink it when you go out for sushi, maybe you sake bomb if you're really feeling wild, but you probably don't use it in your beauty routine.

 Ahead, find the sake-infused products your skin will drink up.